clutter/mdma/README.md

 - `GITHUB_PROJECT`: The GitHub "username/project" path to fetch release notes from
 - `SLACK_CHANNEL`: The Slack channel to post notifications to (defaults to #deploys)
+- `MDMA_TOKEN`: An authorization token for third-party API clients

 For completeness, these are the credentials stored in the app: